Effective, strategic workforce planning is essential for any high-performing organisation.

 Analyse what you have learned from steps one and two.
 What’s the difference between the talent and skills you have now, and your best prediction for what you’ll need in the future?
 It’s unlikely that you’ll get it exactly right so if possible, quantify this difference.
 Use data to forecast how much workforce changes will cost and exactly how many people you need to hire or fire.

 The gaps could be anything from small to very large.
-For example, for a successful rebrand, you may have an absence of marketing talent which requires you to make external hires.
+For example, for a successful rebrand, you may have an absence of marketing talent that requires you to make external hires.
 If you’re diversifying your product range; there might be a need for a whole team with new skills.
 Even if you’re not planning on radically changing your business model in the foreseeable future, it’s very unlikely that your market or competition will remain stationary.
 Factor this in as well!

 4. Find the solution